cmpark225/mywiki/etc/deployment/cgi/first_cgi_program.md

 or wherever you put your file, you will see the on line Hello, World. appear in your browser window.
 It's not very exciting, but once you get that working, you'll have a good chance of getting just about anything working.

+## But it's still not working

+There are four basic things that you may see in your browser when you try to access your CGI program from the web:

+### The output of your CGI program

+    Great!
+That means everything worked fine.
+If the output is correct, but the browser is not processing it correctly, make sure you have the correct Content-Type set in your CGI program.
 refer:

 https://httpd.apache.org/docs/2.2/en/howto/cgi.html#configuring